UzairBytes/JavaHW/A1/codesmells.md

 I would attach the setOrder method to a different class just for reference.
 Of course, as the programmer, I have to establish connection between my program and the already created generic software, but, when I get to that, I can create a relevant class.
 In the meantime, I would delete this whole class.

+## Code Smell: Large Class

+### Code Smell Category: Bloaters

+### List of classes and line numbers involved:

+* WarehouseManager class (13-202)

+### Description:

+To put it simply, this class 189 lines of code.
+There are also 10 instance variables in the class.
+The class is too large for a programmer to alter a variable or a method without having to comb through the rest of the class and the other classes as well.

+### Solution:

+If a class is large but the variables and methods are completely relevant and a necessary part of the class, this smell can possibly be overlooked.
+However, in this case, the class has methods for both picking AND sequencing as well as instance variables for both.
+Therefore, the easiest solution for this particular smell is to extract the code for picking or sequencing and put it in a new class.
+That way, the methods and variables still exist but the class isn't an unacceptable length.
+Furthermore, this makes it easier to spot code that is not behaving as intended.